| One of the great things about the Internet is that miniaturists get to share the hobby, ideas, projects, etc with friends

 Online Metric Calculators

-According to historical findings and from Biblical references, early Egyptians
+Quick History of the Measuring Systems According to historical findings and from Biblical references, early Egyptians

 and Babylonians began using measures based on forearm, hand, and finger length.
 To measure volume, containers were filled